gauravssnl/gauravssnl.github.io/src/content/blog/hello.md

 Tags: python, rust

 Hi everyone.
 This is my first post on this new blog.
-In this post, I am going to share how to print Hello World in Rust and Python.
+In this post, I am going to share how to print Hello World in Rust, Python and Go programming languages.
 You might ask me why did I pick only these languages.
 They are my favorite as of now.

 Please stay tuned for more updates.
 More articles are coming soon.

 # Rust